aspose-slides/Aspose.Slides-API-References/english/androidjava/com.aspose.slides/timing/_index.md

 ```

 Describes whether to automatically play the animation in reverse after playing it in the forward direction.
-Read/write  boolean .
+Read/write boolean.

 **Returns:**
 boolean